Serbia national football team: 2010 World Cup

 Subsequent to Ðukić's departure, Radomir Antić was appointed coach.
 Serbia's World Cup qualification campaign began in 2008.
 Their qualification group featured 1998 World Cup winners and 2006 World Cup runners-up France, Romania, as well as Austria, Lithuania and the Faroe Islands.
 Serbia played consistently during the qualifiers and this led to the team automatically qualifying for the 2010 FIFA World Cup in South Africa.
-They confirmed qualification with a 5–0 win at home against Romania.
+They confirmed qualification with a 5–0 home victory against Romania.

 The 2010 World Cup team featured captain Dejan Stanković, who became the only player to feature in a World Cup having played under three different national names (although he never changed nationality; this was a result of geopolitical events involving the identity of Yugoslavia).
-They were to face Ghana, Germany and Australia.
+They faced Ghana, Germany, Australia.

 Their opening group game was against Ghana and chances came to both sides but a red card to Aleksandar Luković and a handball by substitute Zdravko Kuzmanović in the second half gave Ghana a penalty to take all three points at the death.
 Asamoah Gyan converted eight minutes from full-time and Serbia were defeated 1–0.
 In Serbia's second group match, they defeated Germany by a score of 1–0 with a goal by Milan Jovanović in the first half.
 FIFA's official YouTube channel called the win "the most famous day in Serbia's footballing history".

 Serbia only needed a single point to reach the knockout stages, but was defeated by Australia 2–1.
 Australia scored two goals in the second half through Tim Cahill and Brett Holman.
 A late Marko Pantelić goal served only as a consolation.
 They finished last in the group.